thinktomorrow/chief-sitestructure/README.md

 # Chief sitestructure

-This add-on add sitestructure and breadcrumb features to chief.
+This add-on adds sitestructure and breadcrumb features to chief.

 # Versions